-(18) De eskorterende soldater var rutinemæssigt faldet i søvn - det gør de jo. the escorting soldiers be.PAST routinely fallen in sleep DET do.PRES they DP [P27]
+(16) De eskorterende soldater var rutinemæssigt faldet i søvn - det gør de the escorting soldiers be.PAST routinely fallen in sleep DET do they jo.
+[P27] indeed

-The escorting soldiers had fallen asleep as by routine - they do that.'
+'The escorting soldiers had fallen asleep as by routine - they do that."

 In V2 clauses, the finite auxiliary moves to second position and therefore need not immediately precede a det in the regular position.
-In (16) for example the order is adverb-auxiliary-subject-negation-det.
-The key to diagnosing regular position in such clauses is the position of det relative to negation and other medial adverbs.
-In (16) det follows negation, whereas in (17) det precedes negation.
+In (14), for example, the order is adverb-auxiliary-subject-negation-det.
+The key to diagnosing the regular position in such clauses is the position of det relative to negation and other medial adverbs.
+In (14) det follows negation, whereas in (15) det precedes negation.
 The latter is the object-shifted position.
-Finally, the fronted position has det immediately preceding the finite auxiliary, as in (18).
+Finally, the fronted position has det immediately preceding the finite auxiliary, as in (16).

-My focus in this paper is on the interaction between VP anaphora and V2 syntax, in particular the conditions on fronting the VP anaphor to initial position in V2 clauses.
-I will not be concerned with the difference between the regular and object-shifted positions and will refer to these collectively as in-situ position.
-See Andréasson (2008, 2009) for discussion of object-shifted vs. regular position in Danish and Swedish.
+My focus in this paper is on the interaction between VP anaphora and V2 syntax, in particular the conditions on fronting the VP anaphor to the initial position in V2 clauses.
+I will not be concerned with the difference between the regular and object-shifted positions and will refer to these collectively as the insitu position.
+(See Andréasson 2008, 2009, Bentzen et al. 2013, and Ørsnes 2013 for detailed discussion of object-shifted vs. regular position of VP-anaphoric det in the mainland Scandinavian languages.)

-The table in (19) offers a first indication that VP anaphoric det interacts in a significant way with verb second.
-The GENERAL column gives the frequency of different constituents in initial position in Danish V2 clauses generally and the VPA-CLAUSES column gives the frequency for these constituents in initial position in V2 clauses with VP anaphora.
+Table 1 offers a first indication that VP-anaphoric det interacts in a significant way with verb-second order.
+The GENERAL column gives the frequency of different constituents in the initial position in Danish V2 clauses generally and the VPA CLAUSES column gives the frequency for these constituents in initial position in V2 clauses with VP anaphora.